 After the analysis of this voluminous information, a better understanding of the nature of information available was achieved.
-There was also a consensus that the sharing of data by the various SRO's is both needed and desired.
-However, while certain agreements have been reached, it is yet to be determined whether all such information will be furnished routinely or on some other basis.
+There was also, a consensus that the sharing of data by the various SRO's is both needed and desired.
+However, while certain agreements have been reached, it is yet to be deter-